Anna Drijver: Biography

 In 2010 Anna became an ambassador for the Ubuntu Theatre Organization.
 That same year, she sang Wat Doe Je Dapper with Diggy Dex.
 In 2011 Anna was in Wie is...de Mol?, and was eliminated in Episode 8.
 Later that year she was awarded de Gouden Notekraker for her roles in Levenslied and Bellicher.

+In 2023, she played the character of Melissa in the highly successful Belgian-Dutch series Knokke Off.

+Personal life

+Drijver is in a relationship with actor Benja Bruijning.
+They have two children, a daughter born in November 2016 and a son born in November 2019.